openfoodfacts/taxonomy-editor/doc/rdf-converter.md

 This project contains utilities for converting our taxonomies into RDF ontologies.
-The utility can be called as a libraryy or run from the command line following instructions in the [module](../parser/openfoodfacts_taxonomy_parser/parser/rdf_parser.py).
+The utility can be called as a library or run from the command line following instructions in the [module](../parser/openfoodfacts_taxonomy_parser/parser/rdf_parser.py).

 Decisions relating to how these ontologies are structured are documented [here](decisions/ontologies/README.md)